A-Raja/A-Raja/README.md

 - 👋 Hi, I’m @A-Raja
 - 👀 I’m interested in Web development and Machine Learning.
 - 🌱 I’m currently React developer.
-- 💞️ I’m looking to collaborate on Open source projects.
+- 💞️ I’m looking to best position as web developer.
 - 📫 How to reach me 8886189710/avatalarajasekhar@gmail.com

 <!---